 When most people think of defibrillators, they conjure frightening scenes from television shows and movies, where the Emergency Responder yells, “Clear!”, before jolting electricity through a patient with large paddles.

-Those frightening machines of the past have developed, thankfully, into a lightweight, portable medical devices called automated external defibrillators (AEDs).
-They are now accessible to the public and easy for most anybody to operate.
+Those frightening machines of the past have developed, thankfully, into lightweight, portable medical devices called automated external defibrillators (AEDs).
+They are now accessible to the public and easy for almost anybody to operate.
 They save many lives today.

 The more you know about AEDs and how they work, the more likely you will be to step in confidently and rescue somebody who is experiencing sudden cardiac arrest (SCA).
 This is important stuff.

 Sudden Cardiac Arrest (SCA) is a condition in which the heart stops beating suddenly and unexpectedly because of ventricular fibrillation (VF), a problem within the heart’s electrical system.

 When this happens, blood no longer flows to the brain and the rest of the body, and the victim collapses into an unconscious state.
 When blood flow ceases, tissue damage